TheTypingMatch/lecashbot-docs/guides/invite.md

 # Invite
 ---
 ### Description
-This command is used to check the stats of the bot such as the bot's response time, and guild count.
+Check the stats of the bot such as the bot's response time, and guild count.
 ### Usage
 ```
 $invite